Identity-aware proxies

 Examples

-While many different software components and systems can be configured to support IAP-like functionality, some common examples include the following:
+While many different software components and systems can be configured to support functionality contained within the identity aware proxy concept, some common examples include the following:

 • Microsoft Entra Application Proxy when configured for Pre-Authentication